HetharthSachdeva/HetharthSachdeva/README.md

 💼 Current Focus Areas :-

 🔄 Agents to handle social media using LLMs

-🧠 Deep learning for OCR and text recognition

 💻 DSA via Leetcode (C++) for strong fundamentals